instructions for building

 Never before have huge structures on the scale of the Galets been constructed of plastic membranes, metal rings and air.
 Anyone with ambitions to imitate these UFO-like objects on the platform of the Arteplage Neuchâtel will do well to read the following instructions carefully!

-As a rule, the building kit for an Expo.02 Galet (pebble) consists of a few lengths of plastic, an outsized oval metal ring, several columns to bear the whole construction at a height of 20.00 metres, and a ventilator to inflate it.
+As a rule, the building kit for an Expo.02 Galet (pebble) consists of a few lengths of plastic, an outsized oval metal ring, several columns to bear the whole construction at a height of 20.00 m, and a ventilator to inflate it.
 In order to ensure that the different elements are correctly assembled, around thirty architects and planners from Switzerland, Germany and Italy are needed for the planning, as well as about sixty workmen for the actual construction stage.

 Building instructions